Sino-French War: Political situation

 Li Hongzhang and Zeng Jize were key Chinese officials in the negotiations between China, France, and Vietnam.
 At the time, Li was the viceroy of Zhili and chief minister of Beiyang.
 Zeng was the Chinese ambassador to France.
 Li favoured a quick settlement but Zeng talked of prolonging the war.
 The peace treaty of June 1885 gave the French control of Annam, the contested area of Indochina.
 They were obliged to evacuate Formosa and the Pescadores Islands (which Courbet had wanted to retain as a French counterweight to British Hong Kong), but the Chinese withdrawal from Tonkin left the way clear for them to reoccupy Lạng Sơn and to advance up the Red River to Lào Cai on the Yunnan–Tonkin border.
 In the years that followed the French crushed a vigorous Vietnamese resistance movement and consolidated their hold on Annam and Tonkin.
 In 1887, Cochinchina, Annam and Tonkin (the territories which comprise the modern state of Vietnam) and Cambodia were incorporated into French Indochina.
-They were joined a few years later by Laos, ceded to France by Siam at the conclusion of the Franco-Siamese War of 1893.
+They were joined a few years later by Laos, ceded to France by Siam at the conclusion of the Franco-Siamese crisis of 1893.
 France dropped demands for an indemnity from China.

 Domestically, the unsatisfactory conclusion to the Sino-French War dampened enthusiasm for colonial conquest.
 The war had already destroyed Ferry's career, and his successor Henri Brisson also resigned in the wake of the acrimonious 'Tonkin Debate' of December 1885, in which Clemenceau and other opponents of colonial expansion nearly succeeded in securing a French withdrawal from Tonkin.
 In the end, the Chamber voted the 1886 credits to support the Tonkin expeditionary corps by 274 votes to 270.

-If only three votes had gone the other way, the French would have left Tonkin.
-As Thomazi would later write, 'France gained Indochina very much against its own wishes.'
-The reverberations of the Tonkin Affair tarnished the reputation of the proponents of French colonial expansion generally, and delayed the realisation of other French colonial projects, including the conquest of Madagascar.
-It was not until the early 1890s that domestic political support for colonial expansion revived in France.
+The conflict continued to erode the tributary system of China as Chinese influence in Vietnam, a region that had been under some form of Chinese influence or domination since the Han dynasty, was lost to France, a nation thousands of miles away.

+Despite the significant victories of Chinese forces on land, the defeat in the conflict was perceived by many in China as a failure of the Qing's recent self-strengthening reforms.
+This perception of failure would cause many Chinese to look to more radical solutions to fix the country's increasing set of problems.